RoboMatrix: A Skill-centric Hierarchical Framework for Scalable Robot Task Planning and Execution in Open-World: Experiments

 \subsection{Performance on Task-level Generalization}

-We choose "Put the pink cube into the white box" as the basic task to evaluate the performance of VLA with different generalization levels (see Fig.~\ref{fig:level}).

-\paragraph{Evaluation Protocol.} Building on VIMA~\cite{jiang2022vima}, we introduce a 5-level generalization evaluation protocol, as shown in Fig.~\ref{fig:level}.
+\paragraph{Evaluation Protocol.} Building on VIMA~\cite{jiang2022vima}, we introduce a 5-level generalization evaluation protocol (see Fig.~\ref{fig:level}.
 Due to the complexity of evaluation in open-world environments, our metrics primarily evaluate object and scene generalization.
 Levels \textit{I-II} represent object generalization difficulty; Level \textit{III} serves as a transition, and Levels \textit{IV-V} correspond to scene generalization.
 Difficulty increases progressively from Level \textit{I} to Level \textit{V}.
 Levels \textit{IV-V} primarily assess object generalization, with the distinction between them based on the difficulty of object recognition.
 Levels \textit{III-V} focus on scene generalization, with their differences primarily determined by the complexity of the scenes.

-\paragraph{Object and Scene Generalization.} In Tab.~\ref{tab:level}, we present the generalization performance comparison between the task-centric and our skill-centric VLA model on the mini and full datasets.
-For simpler levels, our skill-centric method slightly outperforms the task-centric method while for more challenging levels, our skill-centric approach significantly surpasses the task-centric countpart.
-These results demonstrate that the skill-centric approach confers obvious advantages when addressing difficult and long-horizon tasks.
+\paragraph{Generalization.} For \textbf{object} and \textbf{scene} generalization, Tab.~\ref{tab:level} presents the performance comparison between the task-centric and our skill-centric VLA model on the mini and full datasets.
+Our method slightly outperforms the task-centric approach in simpler levels, while in more challenging levels, the skill-centric approach significantly outperforms its counterpart.
+These results show that the skill-centric approach offers clear advantages for difficult and long-horizon tasks.
+For \textbf{task} and \textbf{embodiment} generalization, we conduct experiments on two types of long-horizon tasks (see Fig.~\ref{fig:robot_task}), each requiring the execution of ten meta-skills while controlling for the scene and manipulated objects.
+Additionally, we directly deploy the model trained on the EP robot to the S1 robot for obstacle crossing and shooting tasks.